Persistent coherent quantum dynamics in 2D long-range magnets via magnon binding

 In the nearest-neighbor limit ($\alpha=\infty$), the interaction term vanishes unless $r_{i_ki_l}=1$.
 The energy expression then reduces to a constant proportional to the number of domain-wall links, implying that the excitation spectrum is classified solely by the interface length of spin-flip domains.
 For finite $\alpha$, however, the long-range couplings generate a much richer structure.
 Specifically, the single-magnon sector forms the lowest excited band, followed by the two-magnon manifold.
 Higher sectors contain states with three or more magnons, but their ordering is highly sensitive to the geometry of how the magnons are arranged.
 For example, a compact four-magnon cluster lies energetically below a configuration of three well-separated magnons.
 Within this hierarchy, the states directly above the two-magnon manifold are those three-magnon configurations in which at least two magnons occupy nearest-neighbor sites.

 Having established the structure of low-energy excitations in the pure Ising Hamiltonian, we now focus on the influence of the perturbation $V=-g\sum_{i}\hat{S}^x_i$.
 Since, for finite $\alpha$, the $\nu=0,1,2$ sectors together with the three-magnon sector containing at least a nearest-neighbor pair constitute well-separated excitation bands with gaps of $\mathcal{O}(J)$, the effect of a weak transverse field strength $g$ can be treated perturbatively.
 Applying a Schrieffer–Wolff (SWT) transformation up to second order in $g$ in each sector, we integrate out couplings to other sectors at leading order and thereby obtain an effective Hamiltonian acting solely within the sector with corrections to this structure arising only at order $\mathcal{O}(g^3/J^2)$.
-For the two-magnon manifold, imposing translational symmetry and restricting to the zero-momentum subspace, where both the initial state and the dynamics reside, yields the effective Hamiltonian
+For the two-magnon manifold, imposing translational symmetry and restricting to the zero-momentum subspace, yields the effective Hamiltonian

 where the basis states $|\mathbf d\rangle$ represent two magnons separated by the relative coordinate $\mathbf d$. $E_2 \approx E_0 + 4J - g^2L^2/8J$ fixes the overall energy of the two-magnon manifold.
 A central finding of our effective description is that two magnons experience an attractive interaction potential of long-range character,